 The thrill of graduation numbed her pain, and finishing the spring show kept her blinded.
 Her final drama banquet passed in a blur, and she tried not to turn into a blubbering mess.
 She failed when she got home.

-She spent the entire summer trying to ignore the empty feeling inside of her, focusing on her impending doom college classes.
-When it came time for the fall musical to come around, she was excited to go back to her the theatre.
+She spent the entire summer trying to ignore the empty feeling inside of her, focusing on her

 She appeared right after school during a rehearsal.
 She was so excited to see everyone, to be backstage, she didn't think about how much it would hurt.